granmacco/binCueMinimizer/README.md

 Also, special thanks to @[Kactius](https://github.com/kactius) and @Jcarliman for finding @[krcroft](https://github.com/krcroft)'s post, putting me on the right track and inspiring some of the features of this script.

 Thank you very much for sharing your knowledge and for striving for excellence!

+Lastly, but not least, a very special thanks to @Sergi_0, for providing new ideas and methodologies to this script.

+Thank you very much for your kindness and time!!